-Contractors in Maricopa and Pima County must contract with homeless clinics at the AHCCCS Fee-for-Service rate for Primary Care services on or before April 1, 2006.
+A Contractor in Maricopa and Pima County must contract with homeless clinics at the AHCCCS Fee-for-Service rate for Primary Care services.
 Contracts must stipulate that:

 - 1. Only those members that request a homeless clinic as a PCP may be assigned to them; and - 2.
 Members assigned to a homeless clinic may be referred out-of-network for needed specialty services